Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Isomorphisms, equivalences and their consequences

-The proof is given in \fullref{sec:proofs}.
-(The main step is to calculate the ranks of hom-spaces between bimodules.
-We only note here that the algebras in question are semisimple under the circumstances of \ref{enum:semisimple}.)
+The proof is given in \fullref{subsec:proof-four}.
+The main step is to calculate the ranks of hom-spaces between bimodules.
+By web evaluation \eqref{eq:web-eval} and braid closing, this does not depend on whether we are working in the upwards oriented setting or not.